Politics & Government

 McGrath, Romans and Stevenson all answered a written questionnaire from the Herald-Leader on those topics.
 Booker and Forsythe did not.

-Likewise, no Republican running for U.S. Senate in Kentucky answered a questionnaire on immigration policy, the national debt and more.
-The Herald-Leader reached out to U.S. Rep. Andy Barr, former Kentucky Attorney General Daniel Cameron and Michael Faris; the newspaper also contacted Nate Morris prior to his decision to end his run on May 1.
+Likewise, only one Republican running for U.S. Senate in Kentucky answered a questionnaire on immigration policy, the national debt and more: Andy Barr.
+The Herald-Leader reached out to Barr, former Kentucky Attorney General Daniel Cameron and Michael Faris; the newspaper also contacted Nate Morris prior to his decision to end his run on May 1.

 Candidates were limited to 150 words in their responses and agreed not to use artificial intelligence in generating their answers.